Yulia-Dor/rsschool-cv/cv.md

 ## Skills:
 1. I started my work with Microsoft Visual Basic 6.0 and Oracle database.
 1. Actively studied further work with the PostgreSQL database.
-Creation of copies of a DB\Restoration.
+Creation Backup / Restore.
 Creation of users with distribution of access rights.
 Implementation of procedures and functions, writing complex queries.
 Working with composite types.
 Implementation of PL/Python functions.
 1. Worked on migrating data from Oracle to PostgreSQL.
 1. Working with Python Implementation of scripts for processing data from devices (controllers) using TCP, UDP, SNMP, MQTT, SMPP, OCPP protocols.
 1. Work in Linux environment.
 Installing software, running scripts, working with PostgreSQL, basic commands.